Skoddiethecat/skoddiedotcom/Poole/input/skoddielive.md

             ![Late Breakfast @ Ham and Eggs - 2019.09.09](/img/skoddielive/2018.09.09.png "Late Breakfast @ Ham and Eggs - 2019.09.09")
         </td>
         <td height="300" width="300">
             An interesting set consisting of a single note played for 45 minutes.
 Strangely, this was a Sunday show in a DTLA tavern.
-Good venue, good crowd, good people, one note.{{ cursor() }}
+Good venue, good crowd, good people, one note.
         </td>
     </tr>
     <tr>